0

 Therefore, individuals following a prediabetes diet should pay attention to their iron intake.
 Opting for lean sources of iron like poultry and fish, as well as incorporating plant-based iron sources such as beans, lentils, and spinach, can be beneficial.

-It's essential to adequately meet iron needs and avoid excessive consumption as part of an overall strategy to manage prediabetes and maintain optimal health.
+Adequately meeting iron needs and avoiding excessive consumption are essential parts of an overall strategy to manage prediabetes and maintain optimal health.

 Consulting a healthcare provider or registered dietitian can provide personalized guidance on iron intake and its connection to a prediabetes diet.